hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ### Run The Installer - Airgapped

-If the instance can not reach the internet, then you can follow these steps to begin an Airgapped installation.
+If the instance cannot reach the internet, then follow these steps to begin an Airgapped installation.

 Preparing the instance: